Muhammad Jadam Mangrio

 Muhammad Jadam Mangrio was a Pakistani politician who was a member of the National Assembly of Pakistan from March 2008 to March 2013.

 Political career

 Mangrio was considered a close aide of Pir Pagara.
 During the Pervez Musharraf government, he was an advisor on fisheries in the provincial cabinet of Sindh under Arbab Ghulam Rahim.
-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-234 (Sanghar-I) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-234 (Sanghar-I) in the 2008 Pakistani general election.
 He received 71,394 votes and defeated Ghulam Muhammad Junejo, a candidate of Pakistan Peoples Party (PPP).
 During his tenure as MNA, he served as the minister of state for railways in the Ashraf ministry.

-He ran for the seat of the Provincial Assembly of Sindh as a candidate of PML-F from Constituency PS-69 (Umerkot-cum-Sanghar) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Sindh as a candidate of PML-F from Constituency PS-69 (Umerkot-cum-Sanghar) in the 2013 Pakistani general election but was unsuccessful.
 He received 31,408 votes and lost the seat to Syed Sardar Ali Shah.